OXKernel/one_way_hash/README.md

 50000 unique strings.
 And this was compared to the results of md5sum on Linux.

+## uniq_check.pl

+This Perl script tests that repeated hashing of the same file, produces the same hash.

 # Security
 No claim is being made as to the security of this approach.
 The software is being provided AS-IS.